palvarez89/palvarez89.github.io/cv.md

   EtCaterva group and myself: Nginx, Apache, Django, Gerrit, Jenkins, OpenVPN, Docker...
 - Helped to organise PyCon Spain 2017.
 Co-organised PyLondinium 2018 and 2019.
-- Taken part on SoW writing and review, requirements gathering on site, estimates, and pre-sales calls.
+- Took part in writing and reviewing SoWs, requirements gathering on site, estimates, and pre-sales calls.